Easy Lemon Salmon with Dill

 Ben loves walnut crusted salmon too, but because of the kids’ allergies, we don’t ever eat that one (cue all the tears – it’s a favorite of mine, too).
 Another one of my favorites is my baked salmon with maple mustard glaze – it’s completely irresistible!

-Lemon salmon is the perfect recipe for an easy romantic dinner, if you don’t mind fish breath.
-Baked salmon with lemon and dill is healthy so you have more room for decadent chocolate desserts like flourless chocolate cake and that glass (or two) of wine.
+Lemon salmon is the perfect recipe for a romantic dinner, if you don’t mind fish breath.
+Baked salmon with lemon and dill is healthy so you have more room for decadent chocolate desserts like flourless chocolate cake and that glass (or two) of wine, or maybe even a love potion cocktail (I bet that caught your eye!).

 About This Recipe